 Katherine received her B.S. in biology with a minor in computer science from John Carroll University.
 She earned an M.S. in conservation biology from the SUNY College of Environmental Science and Forestry where her research focus was on the potential non-target impacts of a transgenic American chestnut with enhanced blight resistance.
 After completing her Masters, Katherine worked for the USDA Agricultural Research Service at Cornell University in a Pseudomonas systems biology lab where her research focus was on small RNAs and their impacts on pathogen virulence in both tomato and Arabiodopsis models.
 She is excited to return to her “roots” at Ohio State working on a tree nut crop and is grateful for the opportunities afforded by the TPS program, the HCS department and the Fresnedo Ramirez lab.

-Lab: Dr. Anne Dorrance
+Advisor: Dr. Anne Dorrance

 Research: Mechanisms of quantitative resistance towards Phythophthora sojae and Fusarium graminearum in soybean

 Cassidy Gedling is a PhD candidate in the Department of Plant Pathology.
 Her research focuses on identifying mechanisms and candidate genes for quantitative resistance towards two pathogens of soybean, Fusarium graminearum and Phythophtora sojae.
 Currently, fine mapping, gene expression analysis, and long range sequencing of the quantitative trait loci (QTL) are under way for identification and analysis of candidate genes for resistance towards F. graminearum.
 In an additional study she is conducting an expression quantitative trait (eQTL) analysis to identify defense response pathways and narrow putative candidate genes for quantitative resistance to P. sojae.
 Untimely, the goals of these studies are to incorporate resistance genes for these two pathogens into future breeding programs.